sigsep/sigsep-mus-db/README.md

 [![Docs Status](https://readthedocs.org/projects/musdb/badge/?version=latest)](https://musdb.readthedocs.org/en/latest/)

-A python package to parse and process the [MUSDB18 dataset](https://sigsep.github.io/musdb) as part of the [MUS task](https://sisec.inria.fr/home/2018-professionally-produced-music-recordings/) of the [Signal Separation Evaluation Campaign (SISEC)](https://sisec.inria.fr/).
+A python package to parse and process the [MUSDB18 dataset](https://sigsep.github.io/musdb), the largest open access dataset for music source separation.
+The tool was originally developed for the [Music Separation task](sisec18.unmix.app) as part of the [Signal Separation Evaluation Campaign (SISEC)](https://sisec.inria.fr/).

-## Download Dataset
+## Getting the data

-_MUSDB18_ automatically downloads and use 7 seconds previews for easy and quick access or prototyping.
-The full dataset, however need to be downloaded [via Zenodo](https://sigsep.github.io/musdb).
+`musdb` comes with 7 seconds excerpts (automatically downloaded) of the full dataset for prototyping and quick evaluation or prototyping.
+The full dataset, however, needs to be downloaded [via Zenodo](https://sigsep.github.io/musdb) and stored (unzipped) separately.

-## Installation
+## Installation and Setup

 ### Package installation

-You can install the `musdb` parsing package using pip:
+You can install `musdb` using pip:

 ```bash
 pip install musdb